tom-dierckx/AirQuality-Station-using-Attiny85/README.md

 - Button
 - PCB Prototype Matrix

-And a couple of M3 nuts and bolts.
+And 4 x M3 nuts and bolts for connecting the display to the case.

 Printable components: